saber-notes/saber/packages/onyxsdk_pen/README.md

 When used on devices that aren't Onyx Android devices, the `OnyxSdkPenArea` widget will just return its child.

+## SDK status

+If you use this SDK, you may have difficulty publishing your app to Google Play.

+The SDK currently doesn't support 16KB page sizes, but support is required by Google Play as of November 1st 2025.

+The only solution is waiting for an SDK update from Onyx that supports 16KB page sizes.
+Please see [onyx-intl#132](https://github.com/onyx-intl/OnyxAndroidDemo/issues/132) for more information.

 ## Getting Started

 ### Android